vighneshiyer/research-notes/rust.md

-# Rust for Baremetal RISC-V on Chipyard SoCs
+# Rust for Baremetal RISC-V

 ## Motivation and Goals